Scope and Rates

 - designed for retirement homes for the elderly or pensioners, children’s homes, as well as for centers for children with special needs or

 - has a usable surface area of up to 120 square meters (and the land on which it is constructed does not have a surface area exceeding 250 square meters), and a value of less than RON 380,000.
 The reduced VAT rate of 5 percent may be applied only once for each individual or family, meaning that an individual or couple may not benefit from a 5 percent VAT rate if they have previously purchased a residence which was subject to this 5 percent VAT rate or

 - is supplied to city halls to be used for social housing purposes.

-Exports are VAT exempt with credit (the taxpayer is allowed to deduct the input VAT related to the export operation).
+Exports and intra-EU supplies are VAT exempt with credit (the taxpayer is allowed to deduct the input VAT related to the export operation).
 Services ancillary to export operations (such as international transport of merchandise, loading and unloading of goods etc) are also VAT exempt with credit.

 Romanian VAT legislation also provides for a range of operations that are VAT exempt without credit (with no right to deduct related input VAT).

 - hospital care, medical treatment, including veterinary treatment, and closely-related operations carried out by duly authorized units